t2trg/2020-03-vancouver/README.md

     * Discovery processes
     * Protocol bindings
     * Semantic APIs
+* Other technical issues from the [OneDM Github](https://github.com/one-data-model/language/issues)

 We expect participants to be familiar with the SDF effort and the data models already being worked on in the [OneDM playground][].